sharlobo/sharon-git-practice/README.md

 By Sharon Lobo, Intro Coding for Journalists class

 This repo is a class assignment to learn git.
-It is due Aug.
-27, 2023.
+It is due Sep.
+1, 2023.